 Anchor text is the visible, clickable text in a hyperlink that users click to navigate to another page.
 It provides context to both users and search engines about the linked content.
 Types include exact match, partial match, branded, generic, and naked URL.
-Use natural variety and avoid over-optimized anchor text profiles.
+A natural profile avoids over-optimization.

 What is Anchor Text?